kairos-io/kairos-docs/content/en/docs/Advanced/revoking-secureboot-access.md

 The UEFI firmware has a special "database" in which blacklisted certificates can be "enrolled" (image hashes can also be enrolled, but more on that on the next scenario).

-If only one machine is running the signed OS images and physical access to that machine is possible, then usually the simplest way is to boot into the machine's UEFI management utility and enroll the certificate in the `dbx` database manually.
+If only one machine is running the signed OS images, and physical access to that machine is possible, then usually the simplest way is to boot into the machine's UEFI management utility and enroll the certificate in the `dbx` database manually.